elwiam/MedHead-Frontend/artefacts/architecture/committee/meetings/meeting-1/README.md

 ## Outputs
 * [Risk Register](../../../risks/)
-* [Hypothesis](../../../hypothesis-emergency-responder) for a Proof of Concept Emergency Responder
+* [Hypothesis](../../../hypothesis-emergency-responder) for a proof of concept emergency responder